asterisk93/BiteSizeReviews/_posts/2017-07-09-MEAL-Transformers-5-masterpiece.markdown

 * the movie starts with "England, The Dark Ages" as a vague setting caption.
 Here we are, mixing Sci-fi robots with Arthurian Legend, except extremely vaguely because we want to fuzz over the whole "Autobots are the vanguard of human history" bit but not really commit to backing it up.

-* bumblebee fuckin fought in WWII LMAO
+* bumblebee fought in WWI

-* TRANSFORMERS KILLED HITLER LMAO
+* THE AUTOBOTS KILLED HITLER

-* Shia LaBeouf is a descendent of the Templar like bloodline cult of the LaBeoufs who are all descendants of Merlin aka the original LaBeouf but he isn't in this movie so literally just after revealing this info we're gonna go ahead and pretend he doesn't exist after showing his face on screen and call you, Lady Protagonist, the last of the LaBeoufs
+* Shia LaBeouf is a descendent of the Templar-like bloodline cult of the LaBeoufs who are all descendants of Merlin (aka the original LaBeouf) but he isn't in this movie so literally just after revealing this info we're gonna go ahead and pretend he doesn't exist after showing his face on screen and call you, Lady Protagonist, the last of the LaBeoufs

-* Protagonist romance is so poorly written, starts out as "I'm a sexy intelligent English professor lady and you're a dumb American", and then every third line about the female is about how she's hot and cleavage city.
-She keeps it profesh with the hero man until she sees him with his shirt off, finds out that he's got abs, and suddenly she's in love
+* Protagonist romance is poorly, and lazily, written.
+It starts out as "I'm a sexy intelligent English professor lady and you're a dumb American", and then every third line about the female is about how she's hot and cleavage amply endowed.
+She keeps the relationship professional with the hero until she sees him with his shirt off, finds out that he's got abs, and suddenly she's in love

 * ROUGHLY 60-70% OF OPTIMUS PRIME'S DIALOGUE IS HIM INTRODUCING HIMSELF